Get a free, no obligation personal loan quote with rates as low as 9.99%

 Credit Inquiries

-• Negative Records – These are reports in which payments were made late, were not made in full, or were not paid altogether.
-Negative records can stay on your report for up to 7 years
+Negative records include payments that were either late, not made in full, or were not paid at all.
+These remarks can stay on your report for up to 7 years.

-• Positive Records – These include accounts in which payments were on time and in full, with no NSF (non-sufficient funds) cheques or “black marks”.
-These records have a high credit rating due to their favourable payment history and lack of bad debts.
-Positive records can stay on your credit report longer (up to 20 years).
+Positive records include accounts in which payments were on time and in full, with no NSFs or bad cheques.
+These items have a positive effect on your credit score and can stay on your credit report for up to 20 years.

-How Do Your Debts Show Up On Your Credit Report?
+How Are Your Debts Rated On Your Credit Report?

-When your creditors and lenders send your information to the credit reporting agencies, each account comes with two identifiers, a number, and a letter.
-Here’s what they are and what they mean:
+When your creditors and lenders send your information to the credit bureaus, each account is identified with a number and letter.
+Here’s what they mean:

-Installment (I)You pay back your loan in fixed installments until the loan is paid back in full.
+Installment (I)You pay back your loan in fixed installments until the loan is paid off in full.
 Examples of this type of account are car loans or personal loans.

-Open status (O)You can borrow money when you need to, up to a certain limit.
+Open status (O)You can borrow money when needed, up to a certain limit.
 A line of credit will show up as an open status account on your credit report.

 Revolving (R)You can borrow specific amounts of money up until you’ve researched your limit; your payments fluctuate depending on how much you’ve borrowed.
 A credit card is an example of revolving credit.